Four tips for implementing creative ideas

 Ideas can be obtained everywhere and free of charge.
 Share your challenge with the first person you meet, and you will immediately be overloaded with suggestions on how to solve your problem.
 Whether you share your issue with the CEO, the secretary of your department or a random colleague next to the coffee machine.
 People love to give you their solutions.

 Having no ideas is rarely the problem within organisations.
 Any employee can give you some suggestions.
 However, these ideas are usually not very creative.
 The solutions you get from different people are likely to all be roughly the same.
 Ideas that you yourself had been thinking about for a long time.
 Ideas that are fine, yet not quite what you are looking for.
 Otherwise, you would already have implemented them.
 These ‘top off the head’ ideas are often incomplete, time-consuming, conventional or simply too expensive.

 Generating ideas is easy.
 Coming up with novel ideas is already a lot harder.
 Nevertheless, everyone can come up with innovative ideas using creative thinking techniques.
-Anyone with the right mindset can think out-of-the-box.
+Anyone with the right mindset can think outside the box.
 However, there is more to it than that.
 A creative idea is only the beginning.
 Because of their novel origin, creative ideas are often hard (or impossible) to implement immediately.
 With most ideas, you need some further thinking to get to something feasible.

 Implementing creative ideas is hard work.
 There is no silver bullet for a quick and painless procedure.
 However, there are a few things you can keep in mind the next time you’re having trouble executing a creative idea.

 Make sure that the problem you’re addressing is based on a real need, felt by (a large portion of) your target audience.
 It’s easy to fall in love with a creative idea, however, if you want to implement ideas successfully you will need to validate that your problem is worth solving.
 If you’re satisfying a real (customer) need you increase your chances of a flawless execution.